 As with all parts of your application, make sure as many people as possible proofread your personal statement.
 Nothing says ‘unprofessional’ like a personal statement full of typos or grammatical errors.
 Also, while you may think you have expressed yourself very clearly, other readers may be able to highlight sentences or words that are incorrect, irrelevant or could be more clearly expressed.
 A good personal statement passes through many drafts, so make sure you give enough time to the writing and re-drafting process.

-We hope you find our tips on what should you include in a personal statement helpful.
+We hope you find our tips on what you should include in a personal statement helpful.
 You can find more helpful advice here: